lrasata/infra-image-uploader/HOW_TO.md

 exit
 ```

-At this point you should have `node_modules` folder generated inside `lambda_process_uploaded_file` which has been generated on the docker container.
+At this point you should have `node_modules` folder generated inside `process_uploaded_file` which has been generated on the docker container.